ga-curriculum/stacks-in-java/javas-official-implementation-of-stack/README.md

 **Learning objective:** By the end of this lesson, you'll be able to use Java's in-built `Stack` class in your programs whenever you need to implement a stack-based algorithm.

 ## The `Stack` class
 The `Stack` class represents a last-in-first-out (LIFO) stack of objects.
+Unlike manually implemented stacks using arrays, the `Stack` class dynamically grows its capacity as needed.
 A new `Stack` object is declared using the syntax:

 `Stack<E> stack = new Stack<>()`